NIXKnight/AsteriskCDReporter/README.md

 **AsteriskCDReporter**
 ==================
 Its a python script that collects caller ID, call time, call source and destination, disposition and duration from CDR database of all outbound and inbound calls from and to PSTN network.
-After arranging the data it sends a report of the calls and sends a tabulated email to a user defined email address.
+After arranging the data it sends a report of the calls in a tabulated email to a user defined email address.

 The script uses **`MySQLdb`** to extract data from the CDR database and uses [**`HTML.py`**][1] to tabualte the data in an HTML table.